sailfishapps/landed/README.md

 The templates and associated contacts are setup in the sidekick app LandedSettings, more of which below.

-LandedSettings:

-In a future version this may be fully integrated into Landed.
-For now it is a separate app.

-The templates setup in LandedSettings can be grouped into "Groups".
-By my way of thinking a Group equates to a location where I frequently fly - with the idea that I want to have different templates (maybe with different languages) and different contacts attached to these based on the locations.
-So in my example I have a "Group" for Switzerland, South Africa and Greece respectively.

-For each of these I have a "Status Ok" and and a "Status NOT Ok" template:: While these are functionally identical, the status OK is intended for use after a normal landing, and indicates to recovery to "come and get me some time", while the "Status NOT Ok" is intended for use when you are hanging from the proverbial tree or worse, and indicates that help is required!
+Data Model.

+The top level entity is "Group" (will probably be renamed to Area or Zone).
+A Group equates to an area where I frequently fly (e.g. Switzerland, Greece, South Africa).

+Each Group is the parent of two SMS Templates, one normal Recovery SMS Template, and one emergency "Help me!"
+SMS Template.
+A Template is the text body that will be sent.

+Each Template is the the parent of several "Tags": these are placeholders that will be replaced by values from the GPS Location (e.g. Latittude, Longitude).

+Each Template is the parent of several "Contacts", one of which is the default

-Landed:
+Using Landed:

 When Landed starts, it automatically fires up the GPS.
-When the location is found, the Button "Create SMS" is activated.
+When the location is found, the nearest "Group" is selected, and the SMS Buttons are activated, allowing the sending of either a normal REcovery SMS, or an emergency "Help Me!"
+SMS.
-Pressing the Create SMS button pops the "SMS Selection" Page, showing the SMS templates for the current Group / Location.
-The Group / Location can be changed by clicking on the header.
-Pressing one of the SMS buttons opens the SMS page, with the SMS text built from the selected template with the GPS coords added.
-Then all you have to do is press send!

-If the SMS Page is opened for a NOT Ok SMS, then in addition to the SMS functionality, a torch is available at the top of the page.
-This allows you to shine and flash the camera flash LEDs to help that big red helicopter find you at night.
-This function was added based on real world experience …

-Status:

-Both Apps are work in progress, and probably always will be as I find new things to add, or better ways of doing things.
-The core functionality of Landed is up and running: here I just have to make things slicker and even easier (e.g. integrate the phone's contacts).
-LandedSettings still needs a little more work so that all the add / new / edit functionality works.
-Both Apps are in the midst of a Harmattan to Sailfish migration using the AbstractUI abstraction library, which has been my main focus for the past few weeks.
+The user can:
+1) change the "Group" by clicking on the "Group" header between the GPS Display and the SMS buttons.
+2) edit the SMS text to add more information to the default text.
+3) change the preselected contact, by pressing on the displayed contact.
+This opens a Contact Selection page with three tabs:
+3.1) Favourite Contacts: from the LocalStorageDb
+3.2) A Dialer, allowing a number to be dialed.
+3.3.)
+PhoneContactPage: allowing the phones contacts pages to be selected (this bit is not fully ported on Sailfish, coming soon).
+4) On the Emergency SMS a torch is available to signal with beam or flash (e.g. to a helicopter).

 Safety / Legal: